vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_security_policy.html.markdown

 DENYLIST_ENABLE_LOGGING - Denylisting with logging enabled
 NONE - No default rule is created.

+* `logging_enabled` - (Optional) This property is deprecated.
+Flag to enable logging for all the rules in the security policy.
+If the value is true then logging will be enabled for all the rules in the security policy.
+If the value is false, then the rule level logging value will be honored.

+* `connectivity_strategy` - (Optional) This field indicates the default connectivity policy for the security policy.
+Based on the connectivity strategy, a default rule for this security policy will be created.
+An appropriate action will be set on the rule based on the value of the connectivity strategy.
+If NONE is selected or no connectivity strategy is specified, then no default rule for the security policy gets created.
+The default rule that gets created will be a any-any rule and applied to entities specified in the scope of the security policy.
+Specifying the connectivity_strategy without specifying the scope is not allowed.
+The scope has to be a Group and one cannot specify IPAddress directly in the group that is used as scope.
+This default rule is only applicable for the Layer3 security policies.
+This property is deprecated.
+Use the type connectivity_preference instead.
+WHITELIST - Adds a default drop rule.
+Administrator can then use "allow" rules (aka whitelist) to allow traffic between groups BLACKLIST - Adds a default allow rule.
+Admin can then use "drop" rules (aka blacklist) to block traffic between groups WHITELIST_ENABLE_LOGGING - Whitelising with logging enabled BLACKLIST_ENABLE_LOGGING - Blacklisting with logging enabled NONE - No default rule is created.

 * `sequence_number` - (Required) This field is used to resolve conflicts between security policies across domains.
 In order to change the sequence number of a policy one can fire a POST request on the policy entity with